Celebrity Constellation in Oslo

 Deal Expert / Travel Blogger

-This Millennium-class Celebrity ship debuted in 2002, but was updated in 2013 with innovations from the line’s newer Solstice class, including enhanced Wi-Fi, spa-class staterooms, and the exclusive Blu restaurant.
-On board the 2,170-guest “Connie,” as the ship is affectionately called, cruisers can expect what Celebrity has made a name for: above and beyond service, top restaurants, and an overall relaxed yet tasteful atmosphere.
+The fourth ship in Celebrity’s Millennium Class debuted in 2002 and was updated in 2013 with innovations from the line’s newer Solstice class, including enhanced Wi-Fi, spa-class staterooms, and the exclusive Blu restaurant.
+While the 2,184-guest “Connie,” as the ship is affectionately called, has not yet been “Revolutionized” with Edge-class amenities and lighter, more contemporary decor like its sisters Millennium and Summit, the ship has undergone some updates.
+That means cruisers can expect what Celebrity is known for: attentive service, top-notch dining, and an overall tasteful yet relaxed atmosphere.

 What We Love